Cole Young: Major Leagues

-Young began the 2025 season with the Triple-A Tacoma Rainiers.
-He ranked as a top 60 minor league prospect by several outlets, though FanGraphs ranked him 85th.
-In 54 appearances for Tacoma, Young batted .277/.392/.461 with five home runs, 26 RBI, and four stolen bases.
+2025

 On May 30, 2025, Young was selected to the 40-man roster and promoted to the major leagues for the first time.
 The next day, in his first major league game, Young had the game winning RBI in the bottom of the 11th inning.
 After struggling in his first week in the majors, Young batted .281/.361/.399 from June 7 to August 15.
 However, he slumped toward the end of the season, losing the second base job after September 1 to a healthy Jorge Polanco and Leo Rivas, who was just recalled to the majors.
 Young finished his rookie season batting .211/.302/.305 with four home runs.

+2026

+Against the Minnesota Twins on August 2, Young had his first career four-hit game.